josemvm/jcommunity-module/INSTALL.md

   (if there is not the flags `migratejauthdbusers`, and it replaces `defaultuser`).
   `defaultusers=mymodule~defaultusers.json`.
 So if your table contains fields that should contain default values, you have to provide your own json file.
+  The JSON file should be in the install/ directory of the given module.
 - `masteradmin` (1.1+): indicate that jcommunity is used for master_admin module. see [the dedicated chapter](https://github.com/jelix/jcommunity-module/wiki/master_admin)